 - official transcripts of all collegiate study (please note that KU requires a cumulative GPA of 3.0 or higher for regular graduate admission)

-- an official copy of the results from the Graduate Record Examination
+- an official copy of the results from the Graduate Record Examination (please note that these results must be no more than 3 years old)

 - three letters of recommendation, preferably from professors or direct supervisors